prismformore/delf-pytorch/README.md

 # delf-pytorch

-This is a Pytorch reimplementation of "Large-Scale Image Retrieval with Attentive Deep Local Features"
+This is a Pytorch implementation of DELF that is based on [oficial tensorflow implementation](https://github.com/tensorflow/models/tree/master/research/delf).
+This repository provides training codes as well.